yugr/sortcheck/README.md

 * [dpkg: pkg\_sorter\_by\_listfile\_phys\_offs violates qsort requirements](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=808912) (fixed)
 * [Fontforge: line\_pt\_cmp violates qsort ordering axioms](https://github.com/fontforge/fontforge/issues/2602)

-There are also numerous reports for GCC (in progress), Firefox (libxul.so) and other heavyweight stuff (nautilus, Unity apps, etc.).

 I haven't seen a noticeable slowdown when working in checked Ubuntu or building C++ projects with a checked compiler.